leehaesung/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Device Actions - Factory Reset
 -----------------------------

+The factory reset action can be initiated by using either the IoT Platform dashboard, or the REST API.

+To initiate a device factory reset using the REST API, issue a POST request to /mgmt/requests.
+The information provided is:

+- The action ``device/factoryReset``
+- A list of devices to reboot, with a maximum of 5000 devices

 The IoT Platform can send this request to reset the device to factory settings, as part of this process, the device also reboots.
-The action is considered complete when the device sends a Manage device request following its reboot.

 The response code should be 202 if this action can be initiated immediately.
 If the factory reset attempt fails, the "rc" should be 500 and the "message" field should be set accordingly, if the factory reset action is not supported, set "rc" to 501 and optionally set "message" accordingly.

+The action is considered complete when the device sends a Manage device request following its reboot.
 Topic
 ~~~~~~